Backup and DR

 Files smaller than 1 MB are skipped by block-level backup.

 New blocks are differentiated from the old ones via hashes.
-The backup software calculates these hashes separately for each block and then compares them to their previous value.
+Block-level backup software calculates these hashes separately for each block and then compares them to their previous value.
 If there’s a mismatch, the block is uploaded to the backup repository.
 Hashes, in turn, are backed up and stored in the local repository.
 Therefore, newly added files will demand more storage space and CPU resources for hash calculations.

 Hash is a data-function represented by a 16-bit value.
 If something in the file is changed - hash is also changed.